kasslent/clc-digital-skills/_lessons/module-6.1.md

 >      }
 >      add_action( 'widgets_init', 'themename_widgets_init' );
 >
->2.
-Go to Appearance>Widgets and add 3 widgets to your sidebar.
+> 2. Go to Appearance>Widgets and add 3 widgets to your sidebar. **Tip:** If you use the Text widget you can enter any HTML in the widget.
+Including script tags from a video embed, or twitter feed.
-> 3. Delete all thirds and replace them with:
+> 3. Delete all the elements with the class of `third` inside your aside element in page.php and replace them with:
 >
 >        <?php dynamic_sidebar(); ?>